gaaamii/nekobito-backbone/README.md

   - Use the drafts

 ### Save drafts on cloud
 Nekobito uses [Dropbox Datastore API](https://www.dropbox.com/developers/datastore) as storage.
 By signing in with your Dropbox account, you can save drafts on cloud.
-Of course the text data is invisible for others because it would be related to your account.
+Of course the text data is invisible for others because it's related to your account.

 ### Keyboard Shortcuts